Transitioning Your Cat To A Raw Food Diet

 Establish Regular Feeding Times

-Give your cat a limited amount of time (15 minutes) to eat its meals.
+Give your cat a limited amount of time to eat his meals.
+We recommend 20 minutes.
 If they do not eat in that time, pick up the food and put it away.
-Your cat will quickly learn to eat its meals when served.
+Your cat will quickly learn to eat his meals when served.
 This will be essential when you make the switch to fresh food.

 Transition Very Gradually